princeton-sns/scuba/client-bench/README.md

 ## Generating data

-To run password manager benchmarks, run `cargo run -- pass`.
+To run password manager benchmarks, run `cargo run --release -- pass`.
 This should create an `update_pass_output_[num]` directory, where `num` monotonically increases if there already exists an `update_pass_output_[num]` directory (the highest `num` corresponds to the most recent benchmark results).

-To run family app benchmarks, run `cargo run -- fam`.
+To run family app benchmarks, run `cargo run --release -- fam`.
 This should create an `edit_post_output_[num]` directory, where `num` monotonically increases if there already exists an `edit_post_output_[num]` directory (the highest `num` corresponds to the most recent benchmark results).